buildbot/buildbot/master/docs/developer/data.rst

 Like all Buildbot source files, every resource type module must have corresponding tests.
 These should thoroughly exercise all update methods.

-All resource types must be documented in the Buildbot documentation, linked from the bottom of this file (:bb:src:`master/docs/developer/data.rst`).
+All resource types must be documented in the Buildbot documentation and linked from the bottom of this file (:bb:src:`master/docs/developer/data.rst`).

-All resource types must have corresponding type verification information.
-See :ref:`Adding-Fields-to-Resource-Types` for details.

 Adding Endpoints
 ++++++++++++++++